Open Conceptual Data Models

 ?property ?hasValue }

-Determine all the properties and values of an entity instance
+Determine all the properties and values of an data item instance

 -